 This contribution reports an approach to limit the number of context-coded rem_abs_gt2_flag bins to be encoded in a CG; and increase the number of abs_remainder syntax elements that are encoded in bypass mode.

-Let N<16 be a positive integer which indicates the maximum number of rem_abs_gt2_flag that can be encoded in a CG.
+Let N=2 indicates the maximum number of rem_abs_gt2_flag that can be encoded in a CG.
 The syntax element for encoding the coefficients with at least one nonzero transform coefficient contains the following syntax elements coded in four passes.